 The Story Of Saint Patrick

-Saint Patrick died in 493.
-His remains are believed to be buried in the grounds of Down Cathedral, Downpatrick.
-A granite stone was laid to mark the grave in 1900.
+Patrick died in 493 and his remains are believed to be buried in the grounds of Down Cathedral in Downpatrick.
+Go there: it's one of the most evocative sites in Ireland.